 A rule object MAY contain a property named configuration whose value is a ruleConfiguration object (§3.37).

 If this property is absent, it SHALL be taken to be present, and its properties SHALL be taken to have the default values specified in §3.37.

-properties property

-A rule object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the rule that is not explicitly specified in the SARIF format.

-This property SHALL NOT be used to hold rule configuration information.
-Use the ruleConfiguration.parameters property (§3.37.4) for that.
+The configuration parameters for a rule, if any, SHALL NOT be stored in the rule object’s property bag (§3.7) Rather, they SHALL be stored in ruleConfiguration.parameters (§3.37.4).

 ruleConfiguration object

 General